10 ways to be a better cougar hunter

 Their nocturnal habits and stealthy character make cougars a challenging big game animal to hunt.
-ODFW wildlife biologists Scott Napoli from the White River Wildlife Area and Herman Biederbeck from the north Coast offer these tips to help you harvest more cougars.
+ODFW wildlife technician Scott Napoli from the White River Wildlife Area and biologist Herman Biederbeck from the north Coast offer these tips to help you harvest more cougars.

 Ditch the calendar.
 Winter, after other big game seasons have closed, is a great time to hunt cougar.
 Damp, snowy ground can make it easier to track cougar.
 Also deer and elk begin to concentrate in lower elevation areas, becoming major attractions to hungry cougars.

 Scout, locate, document.

 - Prior to your hunt, spend time in the field scouting for cougar the same way an elk hunter scouts for elk.

 - Locate cougar sign like tracks (be sure you know what a cougar track looks like), kills sites (cougars cover their kill and return to it later) and even scent markers (a scrape of leaves and twigs that cougars use to mark their territories with urine and poo).

 - Document what you find on a map or GPS.
 As you begin to collect data, you might start seeing patterns in how a cougar travels in their territory.

 Set up trail cameras on ridgelines and game trails to see what’s happening when you’re not there.
 Even better, focus on canyon areas, where cats like to spend time.

 Use good quality calls.
 Predator calling is the best option for targeting cougars and being successful.
 But be prepared to spend money on a good call.
 Consider both the source of the sounds they are recording and the quality of the digital playback.